zencart/documentation/content/dev/release_process/post_release.md

 - Ensure the [Release Specific Upgrade Considerations](/user/upgrading/release_specific_upgrade_considerations/) doc has a statement about this release.

+- Update the pages in [Third Party Libraries](/dev/libraries/) if any major library version changes have been made.

 - Search the documentation in https://github.com/zencart/documentation for the string RELEASETIME and update those files.

 - Update the [What's New with Zen Cart](/user/about_us/whats_new/) page.